galaxyproject/training-material/topics/transcriptomics/tutorials/rna-seq-viz-with-heatmap2/tutorial.md

 >    - {% icon param-select %} *"Data scaling"*: `Scale my data by row` (scale genes) {: .hands_on}

 You should see a heatmap like below.
 Note that here we are plotting the top genes differentially expressed in the luminal cells from the pregnant mice (`MCL1.LC` and `MCL1.LD`) versus the luminal cells from the lactating mice (`MCL1.LE` and `MCL1.LF`).
-This heatmap enables us to see the expression of these genes in all samples in the experiment (basal virgin, basal pregnant, basal lactating, luminal virgin, luminal pregnant, luminal lactating).
+This heatmap enables us to see the expression of these genes in all the samples from the different groups in the experiment (basal virgin, basal pregnant, basal lactating, luminal virgin, luminal pregnant, luminal lactating).

 ![Heatmap of top DE genes](../../images/rna-seq-viz-with-heatmap2/heatmap2_top20.png "Heatmap of top DE genes"){:width="150%"}